 Waste and recycling at our construction sites

 Designing out waste

-Where re-use is not possible, we work with suppliers to develop and identify take-back schemes, and we keep a comprehensive list of these for our site teams to use.
-The list and accompanying guidance helps our design teams understand where ‘closed loop’ takeback schemes are available, and gives our project teams an understanding of which products and materials they can send directly back to manufacturers.
+Where re-use is not possible, we work with suppliers to develop and identify take-back schemes, encouraging our site teams to use these schemes.
+The guidance helps our design teams understand where ‘closed loop’ takeback schemes are available and gives our project teams an understanding of which products and materials they can send directly back to manufacturers.
 A suite of toolbox talks, posters and guidance notes are available within our Environmental Management System.